No. While early adopters were large enterprises, mid-market brands increasingly adopt headless to gain agility

 Embrace the future of online shopping with innovative technology, such as headless commerce architecture, that’s changing how businesses create flexible and seamless shopping experiences.

 To remain competitive, online retailers must adopt modern tools.
-Flexible ecommerce platforms powered by headless ecommerce architecture allow brands to offer personalized and smooth shopping experiences across all devices.
-This technology ensures customers have a consistent shopping journey, whether they’re online or in-store.
+Flexible ecommerce platforms powered by headless commerce solutions allow brands to offer personalized and smooth shopping experiences across all devices.
+This technology ensures customers have a consistent shopping journey, whether they’re browsing on mobile, desktop, in-app, or in-store.

 By using these advanced systems, businesses can provide engaging omnichannel experiences that keep customers connected and satisfied at every touchpoint.